Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 I'm also going to start with the logic of the database and after some parts are done, continue with the routing algorithms.

 For routing algorithms node --> Dijktra, A search algorithm, euclian distance, graphHopper

+Apr 17
+I'm going to start marking dates for easier reference to my progress.
+Right now I'm going very slow and changing a lot of things, but learning for future projects.